 Cost of education in Mozambique

 The cost of private education in Mozambique is higher than expats might expect.
 Expats are unlikely to send their children to generally inadequate public schools.
 Expats and locals who can afford it will send their children to private schools, though these vary in terms of quality, price and language of tuition.
-International schools are world-class, but are generally associated with high costs.
+International schools are world-class but are mainly associated with high costs.

 Cost of Living in Mozambique chart

-Prices may vary depending on product and service provider.
-The list below shows average prices in January 2023.
+Prices may vary depending on the product and service provider.
+The list below shows average prices for Maputo in August 2023.

 Accommodation (monthly rent)